ronaldcornet/rare_diseases/README.md

 # Rare Diseases
-Aide memoire for rare disease initiatives and resources Much is going on in the domain of rare diseases
+Aide memoire for rare disease initiatives and resources, as much is going on in the domain of rare diseases

 ## Initiatives and organizations